Trump’s silent public outing belies White House in tumult

 Biden on Tuesday played down the importance of the certification for now and said his team continues to prepare to take reins of the U.S. government.
 The president-elect also suggested he wasn’t overly concerned that he’s not yet receiving the President’s Daily Briefing — a highly classified intelligence analysis.

-Denis McDonough, who served as White House chief of staff during the Obama administration and helped oversee the 2017 transition of power, said that even as Trump has tried to stymie the transition, significant progress still has been made.
+Denis McDonough, who served as White House chief of staff during the Obama administration and is now a public policy professor at the University of Notre Dame, said that even as Trump has tried to stymie the transition, significant progress still has been made.
 The Biden transition team has published an ethics plan and the Trump administration earlier established a White House Transition Coordinating Council as required by law.